Constructing minimal telescopers for rational functions in three discrete variables: Preliminaries

 Let $\set F(y,z)[\shift_x,\shift_y,\shift_z]$ be the ring of linear recurrence operators in $x,y,z$ over $\set F(y,z)$.
-Here $\shift_x,\shift_y,\shift_z$ commute with each other, and $\shift_v(f) = \sigma_v(f)\shift_v$ for any $f\in \set F(y,z)$ and $v\in\{x,y,z\}$.
-The application of an operator $P = \sum_{i,j,k\geq 0}p_{ijk}\shift_x^i\shift_y^j\shift_z^k$ in $\set F(y,z)[\shift_x,\shift_y,\shift_z]$ to a rational function $f \in \set F(y,z)$ is then defined as
+Here $\shift_x,\shift_y,\shift_z$ commute with each other, and $\shift_vf = \sigma_v(f)\shift_v$ for any $f\in \set F(y,z)$ and $v\in\{x,y,z\}$.
+The application of an operator $P = \sum_{i,j,k\geq 0}p_{ijk}\,\shift_x^i\,\shift_y^j\,\shift_z^k$ in $\set F(y,z)[\shift_x,\shift_y,\shift_z]$ to a rational function $f \in \set F(y,z)$ is then defined as

 \begin{definition} Let $f$ be a rational function in $\set F(y,z)$.
-A nonzero linear recurrence operator $L\in \set F[\shift_x]$ is called a {\em telescoper} for $f$ if $L(f)$ is $(\sigma_y,\sigma_z)$-summable, or equivalently, if there exist rational functions $g,h\in \set F(y,z)$ such that
+A nonzero linear recurrence operator $L\in \set F[\emph\shift_x]$ is called a {\em telescoper} for $f$ if $L(f)$ is $(\sigma_y,\sigma_z)$-summable, or equivalently, if there exist rational functions $g,h\in \set F(y,z)$ such that

 where $1$ denotes the identity map of $\set F(y,z)$.
 We call $(g,h)$ a corresponding certificate for $L$.
-The {\em order} of a telescoper is defined to be its degree in $\shift_x$.
-A telescoper of minimal order for $f$ is called a {\em minimal telescoper} for $f$. \end{definition} In this paper, choosing the pure lexicographic order $y\prec z$, we say a polynomial in $\set F[y,z]$ is {\em monic} if its highest term with respect to~$y,z$ has coefficient one.
-For a nonzero polynomial $p\in \set F[y,z]$, its degree and leading coefficient with respect to the variable $v\in \{y,z\}$ are denoted by $\deg_v(p)$ and $\lc_v(p)$, respectively.
-We will follow the convention that $\deg_v(0)=-\infty$.
+The {\em order} of a telescoper is defined to be its degree in $\emph\shift_x$.
+A telescoper of minimal order for $f$ is called a {\em minimal telescoper} for $f$. \end{definition}